Inside the Postliberal Mind

 Progressives go to great lengths, in articles like this one, to understand their enemies; it is dispiriting but important to realize that the other side is not so inclined.
 Vermeule has turned progressives into libertines, whose main fixation is with personal and sexual liberation.
 I don’t mean to downplay the importance of self-expression and experimentation: it’s true that progressives today, in line with old liberal and leftist principles, are committed to expansive rights for minorities and also to what John Stuart Mill called “experiments in living.”
 But if I had to list the three issues that are convulsing progressives in my own town (which is neither Cambridge, nor Twitter-ville), it would be teacher salaries, affordable housing, and criminal justice reform.
 And I would add that religious leaders and institutions, Catholics included, are very much on the front lines.
 Perhaps this should not be so, but it is, and an analysis of progressivism that entirely—and I mean entirely—ignores the actual movement is not a serious one.

 So one of my own spheres of competence is not, apparently, Vermeule’s.
 I can say the same of my other one: history.
 Vermeule’s story does rely on a historical narrative, but one that is both distorted and overblown.
-It is clearly true that American lawyers, until around 1900, operated with some understanding of natural law; it is obvious, too, that American lawmakers were committed to a social understandings of rights, and of human flourishing.
+It is clearly true that American lawyers, until around 1900, operated with some understanding of natural law; it is obvious, too, that American lawmakers were committed to a social understanding of rights, and of human flourishing.
 Thus far, Vermeule is on solid ground.

 But he does not remain there.
-It is a very different thing to claim—as most scholars do not—that the founders and later American jurisprudence was bound to a specific legal tradition that has any relation to St. Thomas Aquinas.
+It is a very different thing to claim—as most scholars do not—that the founders and later American jurisprudence were bound to a specific legal tradition that has any relation to St. Thomas Aquinas.
 He simply ignores the monumental debates on these themes launched by Bernard Bailyn’s Ideological Origins of the American Revolution.
 He lavishes attention, instead, on the handful of books and blog posts, mainly by law professors rather than historians, that bolster his strained case.
 Even the books that he leans on are cherry-picked.
 He relies heavily on Tamar Herzog’s Short History of European Law for his account of the common law tradition, but ignores the fact that Herzog’s account of the Revolution differs entirely from his own (she thinks that it was modern, based in Enlightenment values, and represented something quite new).

 It’s hard to shake the sense that, however much he wants to instrumentalize it, Vermeule does not much care about the American Revolution as a specific historical event, just as he doesn’t much care about what progressives actually think.
 I should say, too, that his belief that the American legal profession abandoned the classical tradition somewhere around 1960 is presented with no evidence whatsoever, and is disputed by the same legal experts he cites.
 The idea that the Founders were appropriately “classical” and America was Great until the 1960s is not, in this book, a historical claim at all, in the sense that it is based on evidence, or even on reading people who have looked at the evidence.
 It is pure ideology, perhaps slotting neatly into Substack postliberalism but far removed from the searching lights of historians—even sympathetic ones.